anicholakos/complete_fxos_tutorial/source/episode08.rst

 was mentioned in the beginning of this episode.

 * Most of our Smartphones come with a variety of Applications.
-Some of these applications are available when you purchase the phone itself e.g. Dialer, Messaging, Email, Camera, Contacts,etc. And over time you install a variety of other applications too that suit your needs.
+Some of these applications are available when you purchase the phone itself such as dialer, messaging, email, camera, and contacts.
+And over time you install a variety of other applications too that suit your needs.
 * If you have written or used a variety of applications, you would have noticed that at times some core functionality or actions taken by these application are the same.
-* Some of the common actions in an application could include making a call, sending a SMS, sending an email, launching a Camera to take a picture, viewing an external web application and so on.
+* Some of the common actions in an application could include making a call, sending a SMS, sending an email, launching a camera to take a picture, viewing an external web application and so on.
 * So typically, when you want to do these common actions in your application, then as a developer you have 2 options in front of you:

-      a.
-Write from scratch or
+    * Write from scratch.
-      b.
-Use existing applications that can do the work.
+    * Use existing applications that can do the work.

 * The first option (which all developers love at their back of their mind) is to write that functionality from scratch.
 While this is laudable, it is not